This is the most foolproof way I can think of to earn 1,000%

 Of course, just because a company has a history of raising

 dividends and returning money to investors doesn'tguarantee future

 That said, this list is a great starting point for further

 research.
 I plan to continue watching these stocks, and if one or

-more fall by a significant amount, then I'll consider buying
+more fall below my "Buy Under" prices, then I'll consider buying

 © Copyright 2001-2010 StreetAuthority, LLC.
 All Rights Reserved.